-- In the 🕒 Treeview right-click on the structural results for Time Step 60 and Set Active - Double-click the contours layer in the Treeview.
-On the dialog, set the results entity to Stress Solids and component S1. - Select the Contour Range tab and ensure that an Automatic contour range using 9 contours is being used.
-Deselect the Maximum and Minimum values and click OK
+- In the C Treeview right-click on the Structural results for Time Step 60 and Set Active - Double-click the contours layer in the D Treeview.
+On the dialog, set the results entity to Stress and component S1. - Select the Appearance tab and for the Classic option press the Set button and ensure that an Automatic contour range using 9 boundary contours is being used.
+Deselect the Maximum and Minimum values and click OK.